andersource/andersource.github.io/_posts/2019-09-17-device-as-rotation-controller.markdown

 ---

 ## Demo
-Use a QR code scanner with a mobile device to scan this code:
+Use a QR code scanner with a mobile device to scan this code, and start moving the earth!

 {% include device-rotation-controller/globe.html %}